 Study system

 DBD is a survival asymmetric (i.e. a game where the gameplay mechanics differ between two groups) multiplayer online game developed by Behaviour Interactive Inc, in which players can play either as a predator or a prey.
 The objective of the predator is to hunt and capture the four prey across a virtual environment.
 The objective of the four prey is to search for resources while avoiding the predator.
-The resources are in the form of power generators that, once they are all activated, will enable the prey to escape through one of two exit doors.
+The resources are in the form of power generators that, once all activated, will enable the prey to escape through one of two exit doors.
 The composition of the predator and prey group for a match is determined by a skill-based matchmaking algorithm.
 A match ends when the predator kills all the prey available (i.e. that have not escaped), or when the last remaining prey escapes the virtual environment.
 Each player, predator or prey, can choose an avatar with abilities that encourage specific play styles (e.g. bold vs cautious prey, or ambush vs roaming predator).
 During our study period, the game offered 23 predator avatars.
 The virtual environment where matches take place is composed of fixed and procedurally generated habitat components, such as vegetation, mazes, and buildings.
 Some of these environments are larger than others, with varying structural complexity.
-However, we have previously shown that predators display only minimal changes in behaviour and hunting success across the environments, probably due to a game feature enabling predators to have visual cues of the generators (Fraser Franco et al. 2022).
+However, predators display only minimal changes in behaviour and hunting success across the environments (Fraser Franco et al. 2022).
 There were 35 virtual game environments available for play during our study period.

-In DBD, some individual predators specialize on hunting at high speeds and covering space in the environment, while others prefer to stalk and ambush their prey (Fraser Franco et al. 2022).
+In DBD, some individual predators players specialize on hunting at high speeds and covering space in the environment, while others prefer to stalk and ambush their prey (Fraser Franco et al. 2022).
 Individuals are also flexible in the use of these tactics by switching between them across matches.
 The expression of these tactics and their success is also shaped by the behaviour of the prey group.
 The prey need to forage for resources while paying attention to the predator to avoid being detected and chased.
 Some prey contribute to the group’s success by healing or helping others escape the predator, while others play alone and attempt to escape by themselves (Céré et al. 2021).
 Predators must learn how the prey behave and then decide how best to capture them.
 Thus, DBD simulates a highly dynamic system where both predators and prey must constantly adjust to each other to be successful.

 Data collection